 What are the best camera exposure settings for night photography?
 There are no standard exposure settings for night photography.
 Just like daytime photography, the exposure settings for night photography will depend on the amount of available light in a scene.

 Get started by taking a shot of your night scene.
-You can start by using your cameras’ automatic mode or any other mode you choose.
-Take a look at the result in your cameras’ LCD screen.
+You can start by using your camera’s automatic mode or any other mode you choose.
+Take a look at the result on the LCD screen.
 If the image is too light or dark, adjust your settings accordingly.

-If you are using a digital SLR camera, you will be able to manually change the camera aperture or shutter speed.
-If you are using a compact digital camera, try using the exposure compensation EV+ or EV- feature.
-That will allow more or less light into the camera. (note: you might not be able to use that feature while in a night mode).
+If you’re using a DSLR camera, you will be able to manually change the camera aperture or shutter speed.
+If you’re using a compact digital camera, try using the exposure compensation EV+ or EV- feature.
+That will allow more or less light into the camera.
+(Note: You might not be able to use that feature while in a night mode.)